 - Spare Keys – A survival kit is a great spot to stash spare keys for your vehicles.

-- Over $100 in Cash – Stash this inconspicuously where you won’t forget in small bills.
+- Over $100 in Cash – Stash this inconspicuously in a place you will remember.
+Keep the cash in small bills.

-- Heavy Duty Gloves – You won’t just sit around in a disaster, be ready to work!
+- Heavy Duty Gloves – You will not be just sitting around in a disaster.
+Be ready to work!

 - Fire Extinguisher – Store an extinguisher in addition to the others deployed in your home.